This guide aims to help you get the most out of your trading journal.

 Follow these easy pointers and it might help you find your trading edge sooner.

-They also apply to traders who trade Stocks, Options, Futures, Forex and Crypto Currency.
+They also apply to traders who trade Stocks, Options, Futures and Forex Currency.

 Journals should follow these rules no matter the type if financial market.